 If you're seeking comfort, design and all-round great value, the Saatva Classic is the best-value luxury mattress you can buy, and an excellent choice for most people.

-If the Saatva is out of your budget, check out the DreamCloud – another luxe-feeling hybrid mattress, but for a mid-range price.
-This model contains a lot more foam than the Saatva, which means you get more of that memory foam squishiness.
+If the Saatva is out of your budget, check out the DreamCloud – another luxe-feeling hybrid mattress yet for a mid-range price.
+This model contains more foam than the Saatva, so you'll get more of that memory foam squishiness.
 You don't have the option to pick your firmness or height preference here, and we think that lightweight sleepers might find it a bit too firm.
 Head to our DreamCloud mattress review to find out more.

-Like the Saatva, The WinkBed comes in a variety of firmness levels from softer to firmer, but also offers a specific option for heavier bodies.
-It’s also around $400 cheaper for a queen than the Saatva, which is a great price for a luxury mattress.
-In our WinkBed Mattress review we praise its deep comfort for side and back sleepers, and especially for those with back pain thanks to its dedicated lumbar support section.
-The trial period is just 120 nights compared to Saatva’s year-long trial, but that’s still ample time to test it for yourself.
+The WinkBed also comes in a variety of firmness levels, but also offers a fourth option for heavier bodies and is around $400 cheaper for a queen than the Saatva.
+In our WinkBed Mattress review we praise its deep comfort for side and back sleepers, and especially those with back pain thanks to its lumbar support section.
+The trial period is just 120 nights compared to Saatva’s year-long trial, but that’s still ample time to test it.

-For something a little different, check out the Purple Plus.
-You don't have the option to pick a firmness level here, but the bouncy, stretchy GelFlex grid is great at delivering softness where it's needed and support where it's needed.
-This mattress excels when it comes to pressure relief, and is a great choice if you want more of the body contouring feel of memory foam with none of the heat-trapping side effects.
-While the sleep feel is not 'traditional' like the Saatva, it will bounce back instantly, and there's none of the quicksand feel of memory foam.
+As with The DreamCloud you don't have the option to pick a firmness level here, but the bouncy, stretchy GelFlex grid is great at delivering softness and support.
+This mattress excels when it comes to pressure relief too, and is a great choice if you want more of the body contouring feel of memory foam with none of the heat-trapping side effects.
+While the sleep feel is not 'traditional' like the Saatva, it will bounce back instantly.
 Head to our Purple Plus mattress review to find out more.